What happened when NATO's Article 5 was invoked last time?

 The last time Article 5 was invoked was after the 9/11 attacks

 Article 5 has been invoked only once in NATO history.
-It happened after the September 11 attacks on the United States in 2001 when NATO confirmed the invocation was confirmed that they determined that the attacks were indeed eligible under the terms of the North Atlantic Treaty.
+It happened after the September 11 attacks on the United States in 2001 when NATO confirmed the invocation and determined that the attacks were indeed eligible under the terms of the North Atlantic Treaty.

 NATO's eight official responses to the 9/11 attacks included Operation Eagle Assist and Operation Active Endeavour, a naval operation in the Mediterranean designed to prevent the movement of terrorists or weapons of mass destruction, as well as to improve shipping security in general.